polywock/youtubeEye/README.md

 # Youtube Eye

+## Currently being published to the Chrome, Firefox, and Edge stores.

 ### Find a Youtube channel's most popular videos from the past week, month, year, or within any date range.

 Time range options available